South Dakota Electrical License: How to Become an Electrician in South Dakota

-That growth rate is expected to be a little higher in South Dakota — projected at 10%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+That growth rate is expected to be twice as high in South Dakota — projected at 14%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

 Many contractors nationwide are struggling to find skilled tradesmen like plumbers, electricians, and HVACR professionals.
 In fact, 60% of firms in the United States and a whopping 81% in South Dakota had unfilled hourly craft positions, according to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey.
 So, if you get the training you need you should have a variety of jobs to choose from when you’re ready.
 The process of becoming an electrician takes time, but you get paid while you learn and gain experience.

 » Want to grow your electrical business?
 Click here to get a demo.

 Is a state license required to be an electrician in South Dakota?
 Yes.

 The state of South Dakota requires a license to perform electrical work.
 The South Dakota Department of Labor and Regulation through the South Dakota Electrical Commission issues electrician licenses.
 Even apprentice electricians must first register with the commission and pay a $20 processing fee.

 Steps to Get an Electrician License in South Dakota